OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 As our custom data source, we are going to use a free API named [ReqRes](https://reqres.in/), that simulates real time CRUD operations, based on a user management scenario.

 Please notice that, since this is only a simulation, no actual data is manipulated (written, updated or removed) on REQRES's system.
-However, the code shown will be easily convertable to real-world scenarios.
+However, the code shown will be easily convertible to real-world scenarios.

 ## 2. Prerequisites